folio-org/mod-circulation/README.md

 #### Tenant-selected timezone and locale support

 * Tenant-selected timezone is supported only for check-out and renewal (and not for overridden renewals or request creation)
-* Patron notices are only implemented for check-in and check-out
 * Date formatting for patron notices does not respect tenant-selected locale

+#### Patron notices

+Patron notices are only implemented for check-in and check-out

 ### Check Out By Barcode